Territories of the United States: Permanently inhabited territories

 Every four years, U.S. political parties nominate presidential candidates at conventions which include delegates from the territories.
 U.S. citizens living in the territories can vote for presidential candidates in these primary elections but not in the general election.

 The territorial capitals are Pago Pago (American Samoa), Hagåtña (Guam), Saipan (Northern Mariana Islands), San Juan (Puerto Rico) and Charlotte Amalie (U.S. Virgin Islands).
-Their governors are Lemanu Peleti Mauga (American Samoa), Lou Leon Guerrero (Guam), Ralph Torres (Northern Mariana Islands), Pedro Pierluisi (Puerto Rico) and Albert Bryan (U.S. Virgin Islands).
+Their governors are Pula Nikolao Pula (American Samoa), Lou Leon Guerrero (Guam), David M. Apatang (Northern Mariana Islands), Jenniffer González-Colón (Puerto Rico) and Albert Bryan Jr. (U.S. Virgin Islands).

-Among the inhabited territories, Supplemental Security Income (SSI) is available only in the Northern Mariana Islands; however in 2019 a U.S. judge ruled that the federal government's denial of SSI benefits to residents of Puerto Rico is unconstitutional.
+Among the inhabited territories, Supplemental Security Income (SSI) is available only in the Northern Mariana Islands; however, in 2019 a U.S. judge ruled that the federal government's denial of SSI benefits to residents of Puerto Rico is unconstitutional.
 This ruling was later overturned by the U.S. Supreme Court, allowing for the exclusion of territories from such programs.
 In the decision, the court explained that the exemption of island residents from most federal income taxes provides a "rational basis" for their exclusion from eligibility for SSI payments.

 American Samoa is the only U.S. territory with its own immigration system (a system separate from the United States immigration system).
-American Samoa also has a communal land system in which ninety percent of the land is communally owned; ownership is based on Samoan ancestry.
+American Samoa also has a communal land system in which 90% of the land is communally owned; ownership is based on the Samoan system of governance, in which a political entity called a matai own land communally and administers it on behalf of the polity or nu'u.